 A self-explanatory field where the user will enter the date in the desired format;

 #2 – Check No.:

-Keeping a track of check number is extremely important while maintaining a checkbook register template because without the unique identity of the check it will be a little difficult to track the check-in case it is lost, damaged or stolen.
+Keeping track of check number is extremely important while maintaining a checkbook register template because, without the unique identity of the check, it will be a little challenging to track the check-in case it is lost, damaged, or stolen.
 It is also a structured way to track all the checks in one place.